Audi9602/Addust/README.md

 <h1>🐦‍🔥Addust</h1>

-_Extracts text from pdf to autofill form's fields_
+⭐ Extracts text from pdf to autofill form's fields

 This project is developed mainly for an assignment task.
 I used few referrences to complete it.
 I have listed all of them below.
 Apart from this, installing this project is quite simple.
 I deployed this project on Render using NPM.
 Normally the setup looks like:
 >1. git clone `git@github.com:Audi9602/Addust.git`